google/dopamine/docs/api_docs/python/prioritized_replay_buffer/OutOfGraphPrioritizedReplayBuffer.md

 Inherits From:
 [`OutOfGraphReplayBuffer`](../circular_replay_buffer/OutOfGraphReplayBuffer.md)

-An Out of Graph Replay Buffer for Prioritized Experience Replay.
+An out-of-graph Replay Buffer for Prioritized Experience Replay.

 See circular_replay_buffer.py for details.